Faculty Bookshelf

 Oxford University Press, December 2024

-Colin Calloway, Department of History and Department of Native American Studies and Indigenous Studies
+Colin Calloway, Department of History, Native American Studies and Indigenous Studies

-Calloway provides an intricate portrayal of early American settlers who, through collusion and bloody conflict, acted as the tip of the spear of white colonial expansion into Native American lands.
+Calloway details early American settlers who acted as the tip of the spear of white colonial expansion into Native American lands.

 Stanford University Press, December 2024